PanayiotisPerdios/AppDevstackDeployment/README.md

 sudo -u postgres psql -c "\l"
 ```

-### Inside the springboot instance,run this to check if the service is running nad is healthy
+### Inside the springboot instance,run this to check if the service is running and is healthy
 ```bash
 sudo systemctl status app.service
 ```